Party Constitution

 Membership

-1. Have read and agreed to the terms and principles provided within this constitution;
+1. Have read and agreed to the terms and principles provided within this Constitution;

 2. Pay an annual membership fee, if applicable, as set by the National Council;

-All Full Members are entitled to:
+1. Full Members are entitled to:

 1. Be elected into a formal position within the party, at any level;

-2. Where eligible, and approved by the nomination processes within this constitution, stand as a candidate in any election the party contests;
+2. Where eligible, and approved by the nomination processes within this Constitution, stand as a candidate in any election the party contests;

-3. Communicate and submit policy amendment proposals and constitutional amendment proposals;
+3. Communicate and submit policy amendment proposals and Constitutional amendment proposals;

-4. Participate in policy and issue discussion, debate and partake in the decision making process in accordance with this constitution;
+4. Participate in policy and issue discussion, debate and partake in the decision making process in accordance with this Constitution;

 6. Vote at Party Meetings, Congresses and Policy Formulation, Development and Adoption proceedings.

-Additional Categories of Membership:
+Additional Categories of Membership

-A majority vote of the National Council may propose to existing members the creation of additional categories of Membership of the Party.
+1. The National Council may propose to existing members the creation of additional categories of Membership of the Party.
 A quorum of 10% of the entire existing membership is necessary for such a vote, which will be decided by simple majority of those members.

 Recruitment of Members

-The National Council may specify rules to prevent the abusive recruitment of new members into the Party or abusive renewal of memberships.
+1. The National Council may specify rules to prevent the abusive recruitment of new members into the Party or abusive renewal of memberships.

 Refusal, Suspension and Expulsion

-1. The National Council may refuse to accept an application for membership by any individual on the grounds that the acceptance of the membership may be prejudicial to the interests or values of the PPAU.
+1. The National Council may refuse to accept an application for membership by any individual on the grounds that the acceptance of the membership may be prejudicial to the interests or values of the Party.

 3. Any refusal to admit a person as a member, and any suspension or expulsion of a member, shall be accompanied by a written statement of reasons for the action, and this statement is to be made available to all membership (unless requested to be kept confidential by the member affected).

-4. A refusal of an application for membership, or the suspension or expulsion of any member may only be decided by a two thirds majority vote of the National Council.
+4. A refusal of an application for membership, or the suspension or expulsion of any member may only be decided by a two-thirds majority vote of the National Council.

 Policy Formulation, Development and Adoption